matthewdoles/vigilant-privacy-policy/README.md

 The only peronally identifiable information Vigialnt may collect is your email address.

 #### Third Party Services
-The app does most notably use third party services such as Firebase Crashlytics and AdMob which may collect information.
-To understand what information these services may collect, please consult the following policies: [AdMob](https://support.google.com/admob/answer/6128543?hl=en) and [Firebase Crashlytics](https://firebase.google.com/terms/crashlytics)
+The app does most notably use a third party services for serving ads w/ Google AdMob.
+AdMob may collect personal information to tailor ads to your experience.
+Such collected inforamtion is not privy to us.
+To understand more of their service, please consult the following policy: [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

 #### Local Storage
 Vigilant may cache items in your local device's storage to optimize performance, but will not collect any unatuhtorized items.